TelloTalk/AndroidSDKs/ChatSDK/Readme.md

     Initiate SDK with a user to start receiving messages and to access chat interface (This is typically done in your main activity where you have access to uniquely identify your users.):

     ```java
-    telloApiClient.registerUser(String profileId, String name,String mobileNumber,String customerType, OnSuccessListener<Boolean> listener)
+    telloApiClient.registerUser(String profileId, String name,String mobileNumber,String customerType, OnSuccessListener<String> listener)

     ```
     `OnSuccessListener` will return if user is register or not.
-If this method returns true, SDK will start receiving messages and you can access SDK user interface when needed.
+If this method returns "200", SDK will start receiving messages and you can access SDK user interface when needed.

 3. **Set Locality**(Optional)